What can you do with a Babson MBA?

 Just about anything.

 By the time students sit down in their first MBA class, many have an idea of where they’d like to be by graduation.
 Babson students are smart and driven, with specific ideas about entrepreneurial ventures to launch and career transitions to make.
 The path they take throughout their MBA journey is different for each student, with countless opportunities to customize along the way.

 One of the first choices for students happens long before that first day of class.
 The Babson MBA is offered in different formats, each with their own perks, though the degree is the same no matter which path you take.

-Applicants have two full-time options (one-year and two-year) and three part-time options (evening, online, and blended learning).
+Applicants have two full-time options, one-year and two-year.
+Part-time students can mix and match from online, evening, and hybrid classes.
 Babson has earned accolades overall and within these specific formats.
-For example, the blended learning program recently jumped three places to rank 31st in U.S. News & World Report’s specialty ranking of Online MBA programs, and Babson has long been ranked the No. 1 MBA for entrepreneurship by U.S. News & World Report.
+For example, the Online MBA recently jumped three places to rank 31st in U.S. News & World Report’s specialty ranking of Online MBA programs, and Babson has long been ranked the No. 1 MBA for entrepreneurship by U.S. News & World Report.

 As Babson students look to the future, it’s one where lifelong learning is more important than ever.
 “The world and workplace are rapidly evolving, and … nearly every sector is being disrupted,” Babson President Stephen Spinelli Jr, MBA’92, PhD has said.

 To stay cutting edge, online master’s programs are an increasingly popular choice for students.
 According to the National Center for Education Statistics, more than 1.1 million graduate students in the U.S. have enrolled in at least one online course, and 80% of them are in exclusively online programs.

 Moreover, the U.S. Bureau of Labor Statistics reports that employment in master’s level occupations is expected to increase faster than any other education level in the next five years, jumping almost 17% between 2016 and 2026.